 Check out our beginner’s guide to selling second-hand books on Amazon for some top tips and inspiration.

-There are a few different routes to selling and fulfilment that you could go down if you want to become a third-party seller on Amazon.
+There are two different routes to selling and fulfilment that you could go down if you want to become a third-party seller on Amazon.

 This is probably the most obvious — and popular — way to sell second-hand books on Amazon if you’re a newbie to the game.

 FBA means that you create a listing on Amazon, but Amazon keep the item in their warehouses (fulfilment centers, or FCs).
 They also do the packing and shipping on your behalf.

 Your books will also qualify for Prime, which makes them a lot more appealing to consumers.